CMSDAS@IIT Hyderabad 2025: Jets and MET Short Exercise

 Reminder for PUPPI jets

 PUPPI jets do not need the L1 Pileup corrections.
-Starting Run3, PUPPI jets are the primary jet collection.
+Starting with Run 3, PUPPI jets are the primary jet collection.

 Exercise 3.1